 Of course, living a life powered by solar panels means you’ll face one major challenge.
 What happens when the source of all your energy – the sun – checks out for the night?
 For that, you’ll need a solar storage battery.

 Solar Storage Batteries

 If you still want your refrigerator to work and your lights to turn on even when the moon is up, you’re going to need to store some of your excess energy from the daytime so that you can use it during the night.
 You are in luck.
-In just the past few years, solar batteries have become increasingly efficient even while their price has dramatically dropped.
+In just the past few years, solar batteries like Tesla Powerwall have become increasingly efficient even while their price has dramatically dropped.

 Some companies are experimenting with lead acid and saltwater batteries, but lithium-ion batteries are still the most popular and widely used solar batteries available on the market.
 Before making your solar battery purchase, it’s a good idea to consult with a solar installation company that can help you understand the different battery brands on the market and work with you to decide how many batteries you will need to adequately power your home.

 When comparing different solar batteries, you’ll want to look at factors like the battery’s overall capacity (how much electricity it can store), as well as its power (how much electricity it can provide over a given time).
 Most off-grid households will need to purchase multiple batteries, which can be “stacked” to increase power storage.

 Powering your home with a combination of solar panels and solar batteries can provide you with all the energy your home needs to operate most of the time, but it is always a good idea to keep a gas-powered generator handy just in case you accidentally use more power than your panels can generate.
 You may also find that you need to make small adaptations to your life, like vacuuming during the sunny afternoon when your panels are generating plenty of power and holding off on doing the laundry at night when your battery stores are low.